Have you ever wanted to heat the instant pot to discover it not heating? A common problem with instant pots, let’s have a look at why this happens.

 Overfilling the pressure cooker reduces the steam and the heat won’t build.
 You need to have room within the basin of your pressure cooker to let the steam build.
 You have one other dangerous problem with packing the food into the cooker.

-Too much food can have the opposite effect of the heat building in the cooker.
+Too much food can have the opposite effect on the heat building in the cooker.
 You could have too much steam built up inside of the pressure cooker.
 That can result in a mess when you open the cooker.

 It’s not only a mild inconvenience, but it also endangers your life.
 Excessive steam in the pressure cooker can cause it to explode.
 Some cases exist where people have suffered severe injuries or even death because of a pressure cooker that exploded.